Subshifts with sparse traces: Examples

 Write ${\nearrow} = 1$ and ${\searrow} = -1$.

-\begin{example} There is a minimal subsystem of $\Path$ where every path visits every cell that it visits either zero or infinitely many times, and always visits infinitely many cells.
+\begin{example} There is a minimal subsystem of $\Path$ where every path visits every cell either zero or infinitely many times, and always visits infinitely many cells.
 Consider the substitution $\tau_1$ defined by

-Let $Y$ be the orbit closure of the fixed-point of this substitution, considered as a minimal subshift of $\DPath$.
+Let $Y$ be the orbit closure of a two-sided fixed-point of this substitution, considered as a minimal subshift of $\DPath$.
 Then $X = \phi^{-1}(Y) \subset \Path$ has the property that every path visits every cell (that it visits at all) infinitely many times.

 Namely, to each path $w \in \{\nearrow, \searrow\}^\ell$, associate a point $z_w \in \N^\Z$ where $(z_w)_h$ records the number of times the path $w$ visits $h \in \Z$, relative to the starting point of $w$.
 More precisely, $(z_w)_h = k$ if there are exactly $k$ distinct $j \in [0, \ell]$ such that $\sum_{i = 0}^j w_i = h$.
 By induction, we see that for $w = \tau_1^n(\nearrow)$ we have $(z_w)_i \geq 2^n$ or $(z_w)_i = 0$ for all $i \in \Z$, and similarly the support of $z_w$ doubles in size after each substitution.